-The central thesis of our paper is that earnings responses among short-run switchers can be used to uncover the long-run macro elasticity.
-As mentioned, point identification requires orthogonality between structural elasticities η and switching probabilities λ , the implication of which is that the observed elasticity ε is constant in the timing of switching.
-Estimating impacts by the timing of switching jobs, we find that early and late switchers feature very similar elasticities, consistent with point identification in our setting.
+The central thesis of our paper is that earnings responses among short-run switchers can be used to uncover the long-run macro elasticity in the population.
+As mentioned, point identification requires orthogonality between structural elasticities η and switching probabilities λ , the implication of which is that the observed switcher elasticity ε is constant in the timing of switching.
+Estimating impacts by the timing of switching jobs, we show that the time profile of the switcher elasticity is virtually flat, consistent with point identification.
 We provide two additional pieces of evidence that speak to this point.
 First, we investigate if switcher characteristics respond to the reform - i.e., if any differences between switchers above and below the treatment threshold change from before to after the reform.
-Looking at a wide range of switcher characteristics, we find precisely estimated zero effects on all of them.
+Looking at a wide range of switcher characteristics, we do not find effects on any of them.
 As a result, controlling for switcher characteristics in the empirical specification hardly affects the estimates.
 Second, we restrict the sample to plausibly exogenous switches, namely those triggered by mass layoffs.
-Mass-layoff switchers feature similar earnings responses to the tax reform as the full sample of switchers.4 Taken together, this set of findings shows that our estimates are unlikely to be biased by selection in the decision to switch between firms or occupations.
+Mass-layoff switchers feature similar earnings responses to the tax reform as the full sample of switchers.6 Taken together, this set of findings suggests that our estimates are not biased by selection into switching.